davidgraeff/aspect-oriented-ipstack/README.md

 Aspect oriented IPstack for embedded systems
 ============================================
 A highly configurable and easily extendable TCP/IP-Stack with IPv4, IPv6, UDP, TCP, ICMPv4, ICMPv6 support.
-This network stack is written in AspectC++ and because it is build around the idea of aspects you may select your desired functionallity during build time in a very fine grained way.
+This network stack is written in AspectC++ and because it is build and designed around the idea of aspects you may select your desired functionallity during build time in a very fine grained way.

 The aspect-IP-Stack is plattform agnostic and supports little and big endian systems and have been tested